dwarvesf/playbook/engineering/frontend/code-style.md

   - **Accessibility**: When creating a component, keep accessibility top of mind.
 This includes keyboard navigation, focus management, color contrast, voice over, and the correct aria-\* attributes.

   - **Naming Props**: We all know naming is the hardest thing in this industry.
 Generally, ensure a prop name is indicative of what it does.
-Boolean props should be named using auxiliary verbs such as does, has, is and should.
+Boolean props should be named using auxiliary verbs such as `does`, `has`, `is` and `should`.
 For example, Button uses `isDisabled`, `isLoading`, etc.

 - When doing styling, strive to use `tailwindcss` classes for consistency and painless maintenance.